coolsoftwaretyler/mst-performance-testing/readme.md

 export PATH="$PATH:/Users/tylerwilliams/build_release/bin" # Replace with the path to your local build here
 ```

 That should help most folks running on Mac OS.
-If this is too much of a pain, we will eventually have some containerized set up to smooth this over.
+If this is too much of a pain, consider running with Docker.

 ## Setup and running tests